Tapping the Next Generation of School Principals

 Many aspiring school leaders consider becoming a principal because they want to make an impact at a higher level.
 They’ve seen incredible transformations with students in their classrooms, and they want to amplify what they did for 30 kids to 500.

 Those who are interested in school leadership might have a clear picture of what a great school should look like and the action steps they’d take to make it a high-achieving, inclusive, and safe place for everyone.
 Others might know what they want to see in a school they lead but may not know how they’d get there.
 Here’s where you can work with your leaders-to-be on crafting their own school vision.
 Ask them: what are their ideas and belief systems, and how will they connect them to the actions they want to take as a principal?
-How will they share that vision with all of their stakeholders?
-How will they solicit feedback and listen to their community, and incorporate those learnings into a vision that fits everyone?
+How will they share that vision with all of their stakeholders and build a positive school culture?
+How will they solicit feedback and listen to their school community, and incorporate those learnings into a vision that fits everyone?

 Encourage them to remember their “why”